akyrillidis/nonconvex-qst/MiFGD.md

 The results are shown in the figure below:

 ![Performance comparison with Qiskit methods.
 All experiments are performed on a 13” Macbook Pro with 2.3 GHz Quad-Core Intel Core i7 CPU and 32 GB RAM.](/assets/img/qiskit-comparison-plot.png)
+{:.image-caption}
+*Performance comparison with Qiskit methods.
+All experiments are performed on a 13” Macbook Pro with 2.3 GHz Quad-Core Intel Core i7 CPU and 32 GB RAM.*

 Some notable remarks: $$i)$$ For small-scale scenarios ($$n=3, 4$$), $$\texttt{CVXPY}$$ and $$\texttt{lstsq}$$ attain almost perfect fidelity, while being comparable or faster than $$\texttt{MiFGD}$$. $$ii)$$The difference in performance becomes apparent from $$n = 6$$ and on: while $$\texttt{MiFGD}$$ attains $$98$$% fidelity in less than $$5$$ seconds, $$\texttt{CVXPY}$$ and $$\texttt{lstsq}$$ require up to hundreds of seconds to find a good solution.
 Finally, while $$\texttt{MiFGD}$$ gets to high-fidelity solutions in seconds for $$n = 7, 8$$, $$\texttt{CVXPY}$$ and $$\texttt{lstsq}$$ methods require more than 12 hours execution time; however, their execution never ended, since the memory usage exceeded the system's available memory.